LLNL/RAJA/docs/sphinx/getting_started.rst

 The primary requirement for using RAJA is a C++11 compliant compiler.
 Accessing the full range of RAJA features, such as all available programming model backends, may require additional support.
-Available options and how to enable or disable them are described in :ref:`config_options-label`.
+Available options and how to enable or disable them are described in :ref:`configopt-label`.
 To build and use RAJA in its simplest form requires:

 - C++ compiler with C++11 support